cs3110/textbook/src/chapters/intro/future.md

 between *programming* and programming *in a language.*

-If after OCaml you want to learn more about functional programming, you'll be well prepared.
+If after OCaml you want to learn more about functional programming, you'll be well-prepared.
 OCaml does a great job of clarifying and simplifying the essence of functional programming in a way that other languages that blend functional and imperative programming (like Scala) or take functional programming to the extreme (like Haskell) do not.